What Issues Should I Consider When Establishing My Charitable Giving Strategy?

 Charitable Trusts: Balancing Generosity and Legacy

-• Charitable Remainder Trusts (CRATs and CRUTs): Provide income to you or another beneficiary for life, with the remainder going to charity.
+• Charitable Remainder Trusts, which can provide income to you or another beneficiary for life or for a period of years, with the remainder ultimately going to charity

-• Charitable Lead Trusts (CLATs and CLUTs): Provide income to a charity for a set number of years, with the remaining assets returning to your heirs.
+• Charitable Lead Trusts, which provide income to a charity for a period of time, with remaining assets eventually passing to heirs

 Tax and Estate Planning Coordination

-For high-net-worth families, charitable giving is not just generous—it’s strategic.
+For higher-net-worth families, charitable giving is not just generous.
+It can also be highly strategic.

 Operational and Due Diligence Steps